 If the particular material behavior and underlying physics is unimportant, there are several techniques for treating inversion.
-For mass-spring systems, altitude springs work surprisingly well [MBTF03].
+For mass-spring systems, altitude springs work surprisingly well [7] (see also the work on "Van Helsing" [8]).
 In fact, one can even add altitude springs to finite element models, but this changes the underlying partial differential equations and thus the behavior of the material (losing one of the key benefits of the finite element method as compared to mass-spring systems).
 Moreover, one cannot use constitutive models that lose meaning for inverting elements (which is most of them).
-Of course, one could switch from finite element methods to mass-spring methods for flat, degenerate, and inverted elements but this leads to force discontinuities (detrimental to implicit methods), visual artifacts such as popping, etc. Various authors have proposed methods similar in spirit to altitude springs.
-[THMG04] changes the underlying partial differential equation by adding a volume preservation term to penalize inversion.
-[MG04] first computes and removes the rotation from material to spatial coordinates, and then applies a linear model in the unrotated space.
+Of course, one could switch from finite element methods to mass-spring methods for flat, degenerate, and inverted elements but this leads to force discontinuities (detrimental to implicit time integration or quasistatic simulation), visual artifacts such as popping, etc. Various authors have proposed methods similar in spirit to altitude springs.
+Teschner et al. [9] changes the underlying partial differential equation by adding a volume preservation term to penalize inversion.
+Muller and Gross [10] first computes and removes the rotation from material to spatial coordinates, and then applies a linear model in the unrotated space.
 Although the linear model works well for inverted elements, it is severely limited in the types of materials it can approximate.
 In fact, we stress that a spring is the most common linear model that correctly accounts for rotation.

-In this paper, we take a different approach motivated by the desire to continuously (or even smoothly) extend the finite element method so that it behaves gracefully for both degenerate and inverted elements, even for arbitrary constitutive models.
+In [11], we took a different approach motivated by the desire to continuously (or smoothly) extend the finite element method so that it behaves gracefully for both degenerate and inverted elements, even for arbitrary constitutive models.
 This is especially important as a number of recent graphics publications have advocated the use of more advanced constitutive models to capture more realistic physical behavior.
 Moreover, many materials found in nature exhibit complex nonlinearities under large deformation, such as the biphasic nature of biological tissue and the anisotropic behavior of muscle.
 Our approach begins by computing a diagonalization of the deformation mapping in order to determine the "direction" along which a given tetrahedron is inverted.
-We then extend the constitutive model to the inverted regime using C^0 , C^1 or higher continuity around the flat state, resulting in smooth behavior even in extreme situations.
-The resulting forces always act to restore the tetrahedron to its original shape, allowing objects to recover cleanly from flat or inverted configurations, as shown in Figure 2.
-We illustrate the generality and robustness of our approach with a number of simulations of objects undergoing large deformations, including nonlinear and anisotropic constitutive models, plasticity with and without control, both volumetric objects and thin shells, and fracture.
+The constitutive model is then extended into the inverted regime using C^0 , C^1 or higher continuity around the flat state, resulting in smooth behavior even in extreme situations.
+The resulting forces always act to restore the tetrahedron to its original shape, allowing objects to recover cleanly from flat or inverted configurations, as shown in Fig. 2.
+The generality and robustness of the approach was illustrated with a number of simulations of objects undergoing large deformations, including nonlinear and anisotropic constitutive models, plasticity with and without control, both volumetric objects and thin shells, and fracture.